What To Do During The Corona Crisis

 Checking in With Clients

 Do you have regular clients who haven’t heard from you in a while?
 Drop them a message to say hi.
 Or follow-up on your latest clients from recent photoshoots.
 See if they have new projects planned and offer your support.
 Turn them into regular clients.

 Invest some time into the care of your equipment.
 Have your camera cleaned, calibrate your lenses, check your batteries and memory cards.
 The better you care for your equipment, the longer it will last.

-No one really knows how long it will take to return to life as we knew it.
+No one really knows how long this corona crisis will last and how long it will take to return to life as we knew it.
 However, keep your spirit high and don’t put your camera away!
 Keep practicing.
 Photograph your dog, your food, your significant other, yourself.
 Anything that requires you to push your creativity to its limits is a great way to practice.
 Also, it’s a fun pastime!
 If you feel like you lack ideas, check out the work from colleagues and interpret them in your own way.
 Along the way, you will also develop your own, new ideas.
 Think outside the box!

 Take a New Profile Photo